HoLaw77/CI-project-4.2/README.md

 ![view_all_orders](static/documentations/view_all_order.png)

 <h2>How to Reserve Booking</h2>
-<p>User can reserve booking by filling the reservation form at the bottom of the order page.</p>
+<li>User can reserve booking by filling the reservation form at the bottom of the order page.</li>
-<p>It will collect the user's name, email, date of visiting, time of arrival, number of people visiting and email.</p>
+<li>It will collect the user's name, email, date of visiting, time of arrival, number of people visiting and email.</li>

 <h3>Confirm booking form</h3>

 ![confirm_booking_form](static/documentations/confirm_booking_form.png)

 <h2>How to Edit Order</h2>
-<p>User can edit order by clicking the edit button in order page which is below each item order.
-After clicking it will redirect user to the respective product (Ramen/Sushi/Drink) to change their order.</p>
+<li>User can edit order by clicking the edit button in order page which is below each item order.
+After clicking it will redirect user to the respective product (Ramen/Sushi/Drink) to change their order.</li>

-<p>User can confirm the order(s) has been changed by clicking the confirm order button again.</p>
+<li>User can confirm the order(s) has been changed by clicking the confirm order button again.</li>

 <h2>How to Delete Order</h2>
-<p>User can delete order by clicking the delete button in order page which is below each item order.
-After clicking it will redirect user to the respective product menu (Ramen/Sushi/Drink).</p>
+<li>User can delete order by clicking the delete button in order page which is below each item order.
+After clicking it will redirect user to the respective product menu (Ramen/Sushi/Drink).</li>

-<p>User can confirm the order(s) has been deleted by clicking the confirm order button again.</p>
+<li>User can confirm the order(s) has been deleted by clicking the confirm order button again.</li>

 <h3>Edit and Delete order button for each product in order page</h3>